Dheng

 Dheng is a village in the Mithila region of Bihar, India.
-It is situated 25 km away towards west from Sitamarhi on the bank of the Bagmati River, which is connected to the rest of the district center via broad-gauge rail network.
-It has: at the east side, the Maniyari and Vasant Gachhi Tola; to the west side, Bel, Bengahi and Adamwan; to the north side is Nepal and Jamla; and to the south is Gamhariya and Kharahia tola.
+It is situated 24 km west of Sitamarhi on the bank of the Bagmati River, which is connected to the rest of the district center via broad-gauge rail network.
+It has: at the east side, the Maniyari and Vasant Gachhi Tola; to the west side, Bel, Bengahi & Adamwan; to the north side is Nepal and Jamla; and to the south is Gamhariya & Kharahia tola.